|

 The secretary led them to the Hatjas private apartments

 and opened the double doors.
-The Hatja, his head wrapped in towels,
+The Hatja, his head wrapped

-said the Hatja, without moving.
+Prince Faramir, said the Hatja, without moving,

-Please take a seat.
+please take a seat.
 Who are your companions?

 This was no time for tact.
 Witnesses, said Faramir.